Remembrance in the Menexenus

 The Menexenus consists of two major sections: an introductory conversation between Socrates and Menexenus, then Aspasia’s speech.
 Aspasia’s speech takes up the bulk of the dialogue and can itself be broken into two, separated by the words of the war dead themselves.
 That Aspasia’s speech has these two parts is important for understanding its point and Plato’s.
 It is the ironic contrast between them that gives the speech its force.

 Socrates begins the dialogue thus: “Whence comes Menexenus?”
-Menexenus gives an answer—the Council Chamber—but this is not all whence Menexenus comes.
+Menexenus gives an answer—the Council Chamber—but this is not the only place whence Menexenus comes.
 He comes also from Athens, and from Athens’ brave ancestors.
 The first part of Aspasia’s speech concerns the former; the second part the latter.
 She begins with a history of Athens from the Persian Wars through the Peloponnesian War to the war against Corinth that the speech is memorialising.
 The major thread is easy to see: Athens was a powerful and noble polis who fought for the freedom of the Greeks first against barbarians, second against Greeks.
 Freedom is the object, no matter the enemy.
 Sometimes the tree of Liberty need be watered and all that.
 But so far so passé.
 Plato means to provoke with Aspasia’s speech.
 He does that in the second part, with the speech of the war dead.